pvasek/kudu-wiki/Azure-Site-Extensions.md

 ### Valid XDT that doesn't do what you want it to

 Here, your XDT file is valid, but it does not modify your applicationhost.config in the way that you expect.
-The XST syntax can be tricky, and it can take a few tries to get it right (looking at [samples](https://github.com/projectkudu/kudu/wiki/Xdt-transform-samples) often helps!
+The XSD syntax can be tricky, and it can take a few tries to get it right (looking at [samples](https://github.com/projectkudu/kudu/wiki/Xdt-transform-samples) often helps!

 To diagnose this kind of issues, look at the generated applicationhost.config (see debugging section below), and see if it has what you expect.